atekumalla/movies-bot/README.md

 # Movies bot

-This project is a Chainlit application that uses LLMs to get informatio about now playing movies, fetch showtimes for a specific movie at a given location, helps book tickets and aggregates movie reviews
+This project is a Chainlit application that uses LLMs to get information about now playing movies, fetch showtimes for a specific movie at a given location, helps book tickets and aggregates movie reviews

 ## Getting Started